Kidnapping and killing of Margaret Hassan: Arrest of Ali Lufti Jassar al-Rawi (2008)

-Escape
+Escape of Jassar from prison (2010)

 On 14 July 2010, a day before Jassar was due to appear in court for retrial, it was reported that he could not be located in the prison facility where he was being held.
 He had been missing for a month.
 He had not appeared at any of the previous retrial dates, which led to concerns that he had been released.
 Jassar recently transferred to a Baghdad jail after being held in northern Iraq.
 Jassar was not found after checking with both facilities.
 The director of Iraq's prisoner transfer system told an appeals judge that the killer's whereabouts were unknown.
 Hassan's family and lawyer believe the prisoner has escaped.

 On 22 August 2010 Iraq's deputy justice minister, Busho Ibrahim, said Jassar had been helped to escape from Baghdad central prison, formerly Abu Ghraib, during riots in September 2009 stating that "This guy [Jassar], he escaped from prison.
 People facilitated his escape, he is gone," and that "He seized the opportunity of the riots in the prison in September 2009 and he escaped.
 He was the only one who escaped".
 The minister also added that he discovered Jassar's escape about "20 or 30 days ago."